fredyw/java-ffm-example/README.md

 # java-ffm-example
-An example of using Java FFM API
+An example of using Java FFM API.